hikeventures/hikeventures.github.io/_posts/best/2017-01-02-best-backpacking-water-filters.markdown

 Eventually, when you reach full capacity of the filter, you see this is the inside of the filter, you have hollow fibers with very very small porous, 0.2 microns that will allow the water to penetrate through the filter.
 All the parasites, bacteria, and dirt will stay on the outside of the filter.
 That leads to when you've reached the full capacity of the filter which is 1,000 liters, this filter will start to block and you will feel more and more resistance when you draw in the water.

-Eventually, you won't get any water through the filter and that means the-

-You need to replace the filter.
+**Eventually, you won't get any water through the filter and that means you need to replace the filter.**

 Yes, but it also means it's a very safe way because the water you're getting will always be clean and safe.

-Is it possible to test one?
+**Is it possible to test one?**

 Yes, it is.
 You're good to go here.

-So first?

-So first you just fill the glass with water, Konstantin.

-Yes.

-Then you.

-You don't need to use the glass do you?
+**You don't need to use the glass do you?**

 No but if I drank out of the bowl, you won't see that the water disappears.
 Now you're able to see what happens.
 Very good?

-Yep.
-It's actually pretty nice.
+**Yep.
+It's actually pretty nice.**

 Then you blow it backwards.
 Yes.
 Clean out the filter.

-I do feel some resistance and pressure when I'm doing it.
-It takes also some moments to get it actually ...
+**I do feel some resistance and pressure when I'm doing it.
+It takes also some moments to get it actually ...**

 When the filter is empty, you need to fill the filter at first with water before you get the water in.
 But when you have the water, the flow is steady and constant and it's easy to use, even for little children.

-Yeah.
-If you have a child, maybe its a good idea for a parent first to try it and then ...
+**Yeah.
+If you have a child, maybe its a good idea for a parent first to try it and then ...**

 You prime the filter first as a parent, and fill it up.
 Then you pass it on to your child and they are ready to go.